 The NT Writers Centre encourages vibrant literary activity in the Northern Territory, developing and supporting writers in all genres at all stages of their careers.
 We value quality NT writing as a unique component of Australia’s literary wealth and recognise Indigenous writers and storytellers as a core component of this.

-NT Writers’ Festival Rotates annually between Darwin and Alice Springs
+NT Writers’ Festival Our annual cornerstone event shifts location between Darwin & Alice Springs.

 Andrew McMillan Memorial Residency and Eco House Residency Annual writers residencies